 Unlike the DGX boxes, which are built and sold by Nvidia, the data science servers will be manufactured by OEMs, initially HPE, Lenovo, Dell EMC, Fujitsu, Sugon, and Inspur.
 These will be targeted to enterprise users.
 AWS will be also be building Data Science servers (or something closely resembling them) for its upcoming G4 instance.
 The G4 will offer cloud customers 1 to 8 T4 GPUs, along with Intel CPUs, local NVM-Express storage, and up to 100 Gb/sec networking.
 The new instance is primarily aimed at customers looking to do their inferencing work on their trained models, although graphics, video transcoding, and media streaming are other possible applications.

 It remains to be seen how successful these T4-powered servers will be.
 Unlike in training, where the V100 and its predecessor had a clear computational advantage over CPUs and FPGAs, for inferencing, the advantages of GPUs are less clear-cut.
-Plus, chip startups like Goya, which offers a custom-built inference card, and the prospect of neuromorphic computing could usher in a wave of specialization that might prove difficult to compete against with more general-purpose silicon.
+Plus, chip startups like Habana Labs, which offers a custom-built inference card, and the prospect of neuromorphic computing could usher in a wave of specialization that might prove difficult to compete against with more general-purpose silicon.

 Nonetheless, Nvidia’s success in building chips aimed at HPC and AI and developing a robust ecosystem around them is not to be taken lightly.
 If the last decade has shown anything, it is that, given the right software, GPUs have proven to be superior architecture for a lot of applications dependent on data throughput and matrix math.
 If Huang and company think they can parlay that into a bigger data science play, who are we to argue?